Arthur095/statbotDiscord/README.md

 ![message_plot](./graph/example/stats_qa_+.png)

 ### token
-<p align="justify">Returns a bar plot of the average of token per message posted per user.
+<p align="justify">Returns a bar plot of the average of tokens per message posted per user.
 Every string between two spaces is considered as one token, what means that an url is one token.
 The plot also specifies the total of tokens and messages posted.</p>